-    A specific type of mosquito can pick up the Zika virus when it bites someone with a current Zika infection.
+A specific type of mosquito can pick up the Zika virus when it bites someone who has a current Zika infection.
 The mosquito can then pass the virus to the next person it bites.
-Once the virus is in the body it can spread and lead to symptoms.
+The virus spreads in the body and leads to symptoms.

-The greatest risk factor is spending time in a high risk area without proper mosquito protection.
-A current outbreak of Zika has been reported in:
+This problem is more common in people who spend time in a high risk area without proper mosquito protection.
+Zika has been linked to:

-- South America particularly Brazil, Colombia, Bolivia, Ecuador, French Guiana, Guatemala, Guyana, Paraguay, Suriname, and Venezuela
+- South America: Brazil, Colombia, Bolivia, Ecuador, French Guiana, Guatemala, Guyana, Paraguay, Suriname, and Venezuela

-- Mexico and Central America particularly El Salvador, Honduras, and Panama
+- Mexico and Central America: El Salvador, Honduras, and Panama

-- The Caribbean particularly Barbados, Dominican Republic, Guadeloupe, Haiti, Martinique, Puerto Rico, and Saint Martin
+- The Caribbean: Barbados, Dominican Republic, Guadeloupe, Haiti, Martinique, Puerto Rico, and Saint Martin

-Most people infected with the Zika virus will never develop symptoms.
-The body can detect and remove the virus before symptoms begin.
+Most people will not have symptoms.
+The body can find and remove the virus before problems start.

-If symptoms do develop, they may appear a few days after the bite.
-Symptoms may last a few days to a week and can include:
+Others will have symptoms a few days after the bite.
+They may last a few days to a week.
+A person may have:

 - Joint pain